Haonan-DONG/photogrammetry_software/README.md

         - [X] Add MVE as the sfm basic lib
     - [X] Test the ndair and oblique path planning
     - [X] Test the optimized path planning
-- [ ] Released Pipeline for COLMAP for SfM.
+- [X] Released Pipeline for COLMAP for SfM.
-- [ ] Add openMVS as a library.
+- [X] Add openMVS as a library.
 From rgb input into textured mesh.
 - [ ] For large-scale dataset, incoorperate parallel-sfm module
 - [ ] Add lite version to generate the real-time orthorectified image.
     - [ ] Add GPS info from the exiv file.
-(TESTED ON ubuntu 20.04)
 - [ ] Add Mesh refine module by line-constrain.

 ## Acknowledgements